 • Make a spice pouch by adding the whole spices to a cheesecloth.
 Tie it such that the spices cannot come out of it.

-• Set the instant pot to manual or pressure cook mode on high pressure for 8 minutes.
+• Set the Instant Pot to manual or pressure cook mode on high pressure for 8 minutes.

 • After the instant pot beeps, release the pressure naturally.
+You can also do a 15-minute natural pressure release.

 • Add the cream and honey.
 Stir into the sauce.